-1. Reaffirms that the Geneva Convention relative to the Protection of Civilian Persons in Time of War, of 12 August 1949, 1 is applicable to the Occupied Palestinian Territory, including East Jerusalem, and other Arab territories occupied by Israel since 1967;

-2. Demands that Israel accept the de jure applicability of the Convention in the Occupied Palestinian Territory, including East Jerusalem, and other Arab territories occupied by Israel since 1967, and that it comply scrupulously with the provisions of the Convention;

-3. Calls upon all High Contracting Parties to the Convention, in accordance with article 1 common to the four Geneva Conventions3 and as mentioned in the advisory opinion of the International Court of Justice of 9 July 2004, 6 to continue to exert all efforts to ensure respect for its provisions by Israel, the occupying Power, in the Occupied Palestinian Territory, including East Jerusalem, and other Arab territories occupied by Israel since 1967;

-4. Notes the ongoing consultations by Switzerland, the depositary State, regarding the requests to convene a conference of the High Contracting Parties to the Fourth Geneva Convention;

-5. Reiterates the need for speedy implementation of the relevant recommendations contained in the resolutions adopted by the General Assembly, including at its tenth emergency special session and including resolution ES-10/15, with regard to ensuring respect by Israel, the occupying Power, for the provisions of the Convention;

-6. Requests the Secretary-General to report to the General Assembly at its seventieth session on the implementation of the present resolution.
+- 1. Reaffirms that the Geneva Convention relative to the Protection of Civilian Persons in Time of War, of 12 August 1949, is applicable to the Occupied Palestinian Territory, including East Jerusalem, and other Arab territories occupied by Israel since 1967; - 2.
+Demands that Israel accept the de jure applicability of the Convention in the Occupied Palestinian Territory, including East Jerusalem, and other Arab territories occupied by Israel since 1967, and that it comply scrupulously with the provisions of the Convention; - 3.
+Calls upon all High Contracting Parties to the Convention, in accordance with article 1 common to the four Geneva Conventions3 and as mentioned in the advisory opinion of the International Court of Justice of 9 July 2004, 6 to continue to exert all efforts to ensure respect for its provisions by Israel, the occupying Power, in the Occupied Palestinian Territory, including East Jerusalem, and other Arab territories occupied by Israel since 1967; - 4.
+Notes the reconvening by Switzerland, the depositary State, of the Conference of High Contracting Parties to the Fourth Geneva Convention on 17 December 2014, and calls for efforts to uphold the obligations reaffirmed in the declarations adopted on 5 December 2001 and on 17 December 2014; - 5.
+Welcomes initiatives by States parties, in accordance with article 1 of the Convention, aimed at ensuring respect for the Convention; - 6.
+Reiterates the need for speedy implementation of the relevant recommendations contained in the resolutions adopted by the General Assembly, including at its tenth emergency special session and including resolution ES-10/15, with regard to ensuring respect by Israel, the occupying Power, for the provisions of the Convention: - 7.
+Requests the Secretary-General to report to the General Assembly at its seventy-first session on the implementation of the present resolution.

-1 United Nations, Treaty Series, vol. 75, No. 973.
+- United Nations, Treaty Series, vol. 75, No. 973.

-2 Ibid., vol. 1125, No. 17512.
+- 2 Ibid., vol. 1125, No. 17512.

-3 Ibid., vol. 75, Nos.
+- 3 Ibid., vol. 75, Nos.
 970-973.

+- 4 A/70/406 and Corr.1.

-- 4 A/69/355. - 5 A/69/128, A/69/316, A/69/327, A/69/347 and A/69/348.
+- 5 A/70/133, A/70/312, A/70/341, A/70/351 and A/70/421.

-6 See A/ES-10/273 and Corr.1.
+- 6 See A/ES-10/273 and Corr.1.

+- 7 A/69/711-S/2015/1, annex.